SC tourist attractions should be allowed to re-open this weekend, advisory group recommends

-COLUMBIA — Museums, putt-putt golf and other tourist activities should be allowed to re-open for the upcoming Memorial Day weekend, the state's tourism director told Gov. Henry McMaster's advisory group Tuesday.
+COLUMBIA — Museums, miniature golf and other tourist activities should be allowed to re-open for the upcoming Memorial Day weekend, the state's tourism director told Gov. Henry McMaster's advisory group Tuesday.

 That would give residents and visitors something to do other than crowd South Carolina's beaches, as happened in Myrtle Beach last weekend, said Duane Parrish, director of the state Department of Parks, Recreation and Tourism.